-Like Pippa after a stunningly dressed stint as her sister’s Maid of Honor at the recent Royal Wedding, Rinne felt like he was being discovered for the first time when Nashville finally made the second round of the playoffs and found themselves in the Canadian hockey spotlight against the Canucks.
+Pekka Rinne had already been in the NHL for three full seasons but he still felt like he was being discovered for the first time when the Nashville Predators finally made the second round of the 2011 playoffs and found themselves in the Canadian hockey spotlight against the Canucks.

 “It’s pretty funny,” Rinne said of his sudden popularity.
 “I guess it’s playing in Vancouver.
 We don’t really get to showcase ourselves in Nashville that often.
 It’s good for the whole team to have a lot of people following us.”

 As Rinne continued to catch Canucks shots from everywhere, CBC television Icon Don Cherry called his the best glove in the NHL, which may be debatable, but few would argue it’s the most active.
 In addition to the traditional attempts to pick corners on his glove side, Rinne doesn’t hesitate to catch pucks in front of his body (instead of a more common gut trap), sometimes reaches across to pick them off backhand style on his blocker side, and will even scoop low shots along the ice in front of his pads rather than kicking those out.

 There were times in the series it looked a little awkward and analysts pointed to it as a sign Rinne was fighting the puck and/or his poise.
 But that’s just how he does things.
 Nashville’s defensemen wouldn’t have it any other way.